clartaq/cwiki/resources/private/md/Technical_Notes.md

 Of course, they could have set up their own instances, but they wanted to use the same one I was using.
 So... the capability for multiple users on the same wiki was added.
 See the sections on authentication and authorization for details.

 But, CWiki is by no means "multi-user" in the sense of multiple users running the program simultaneously.
-There is really nothing to prevent it, but there are no facilities to guarantee exclusive access to the database or pages in those circumstances.
+There is nothing to prevent it, but there are no facilities to guarantee exclusive access to the database or pages in those circumstances.

 ### Namespaces ###